-a global variable in PTC needed for exact sector bends defining up to which order the multipole are included in solving Maxwell's equation up to order SECTOR_NMUL_MAX.
-Multipoles of order N with N > SECTOR_NMUL and N \leq SECTOR_NMUL_MAX are treated similar to SixTrack.
-If a negative value of SECTOR_NMUL_MAX is passed than it is also identified automatically.
-However, if multipolar parameters of the bends are to be modified inside the PTC universe, for example with PTC_READ_ERRORS, than this parameter needs to be set to a corresponding value.
+SECTOR\NMUL a global variable in PTC needed for exact sector bends defining up to which order the multipole are included in solving Maxwell's equation up to order SECTOR\NMUL\MAX.
+Multipoles of order N with N > SECTOR\NMUL and N $\leq$ SECTOR\NMUL\MAX are treated similar to SixTrack.
+If a negative value of SECTOR\NMUL\MAX is passed than it is also identified automatically.
+However, if multipolar parameters of the bends are to be modified inside the PTC universe, for example with PTC\READ\ERRORS, then this parameter needs to be set to a corresponding value.
 Please note that using large values (above 10) slows down the computations, so the smallest required value should be used.
+We recommended a minimum of MAX(ORDER+1,N+2) (where ORDER is the order of the map), however order+1+N would give the most accurate results.
 (Default:-1)